DevanshuAM22046/Prac-1-Invitation-letter/README.md

 # Prac-1-Invitation-letter
-This in an simple home inaugration invitation made only using html (only basic tags).
+This in an simple home inaugration invitation, made only using html (only basic tags).